Team Collaboration

 - Results interpretation

-Workflow Orchestration
+Workflow

 # 1. Data engineers update source data

-# 2. Analysts get notified and update
+# 2. Analysts update

 $ bead input update raw-data

-$ python daily_analysis.py
+$ python analysis.py

-$ bead save daily-results
+$ bead save my-beads

 Best Practices Summary

-- Establish clear naming conventions for beads and versions
+- Establish clear naming conventions for beads

 - Use shared storage that all team members can access